jcarouth/carouth.com/source/_posts/netlify-function-mailchimp.md

 ## Adjust Form Submit Handler for Response from Function

 We need to do a little clean up of our form submit handler.
 Earlier we assumed we'd get a message back from the function and simply display that.
-But that ended up not making a lot of sense to bload the function with message handling that really is part of the UI.
+But that ended up not making a lot of sense to bloat the function with message handling that really belongs as part of the UI.

 ```javascript
 let subscribeForm = function() {